Online gambling companies struggle to clear EU hurdles

 Analyst Nick Batram at brokerage Peel Hunt said smaller players would likely be picked off because of the impact of higher tax and regulatory burdens across Europe.

 "It is getting more complicated and more expensive.
-There is more change afoot but it should ultimately play into the hands of the better-capitalized companies."
+There is more change afoot but it should ultimately play into the hands of the better-capitalised companies."

 In that vein, William Hill has provisionally agreed a 485 million pound takeover of smaller rival Sportingbet, keen to get its hands on the company's regulated Australian betting business.